Platonic-Systems/generics-sop-examples/draft.md

 sum :: NS (NP I) '[[String], [String], [String, String]]
 ```

-And from this representation we can produce a value of type `These` easily, using [`to`](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#v:to):
+And from this representation, we can produce a value of type `These` easily, using [`to`](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#v:to):

 ```haskell
 > to @(These String String) (SOP sum)
 These "Egg" "Sausage"
 ```

-Let's stop for a moment and reflect on what we just did.
+Let us stop for a moment and reflect on what we just did.
 By treating the type-definition of `These` ("code") as a generic `SOP` table ("data") -- i.e., code as data -- we are able to generate a value ("code") for that type ("data") -- ie., data as code -- but without using the constructors of that type.
-This is generic programming in Haskell; you program *generically*, without being privy to the actual type being used.
+This is generic programming in Haskell; you program *generically*, without being privy to the actual type used.

 This concludes the section on playing with SOPs.
-Now let's do something actually useful.
+Now let us do something useful.

 ## Example 1: generic equality